frcteam573/Team573ProgrammingDocs/motionprofile.rst

 Path Planning / Waypoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Path planning is simply figure out where you are and where you want to go.
+While this can be very complicated for unknown environments, a FRC field is in a known state at the beginning of each macth.
+So to plan your path you must decide where you're starting, what points you want to go to and in what oreintation.

-Figure out what points you want to go to and in what oreintation.
-Get a layout of the field with X and Y coordinates.
-Plot out the path you want.
+To easily do this get a layout of the field with X and Y coordinates.
+Plot out the path(s) you want.

+Then you connect the dots.
+Generally using a cubic or quartic function.
+If you want to know how to do this you can talk to Coach Eric, but the motion profile generator discussed in the Trajectory Generation section does this for you.

 Trajectory Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Apply velocities to path, to trim max velocities and accelerations.
+You create a trajectory from your path.
+Basically you are using the path and physical constraints of your robot, such as peak velocity, peak acceleration, and drive base type/size.
+You apply wheel velocities so the robot follows the path.
+This creates a trajectory, or a table of the speeds required for each wheel at each point in time.
+This table will be used to follow the path in our feed forward controller.

 A good generator is online at. https://github.com/vannaka/Motion_Profile_Generator